Hushe River

-The Hushe River is a tributary river to the Shyok River which itself is tributary to the Indus River.
-The main source of the Hushe River is the Gondogoro Glacier.
+The Hushe River is a tributary to the Shyok River which itself is a tributary to the Indus River.
+The main source of the Hushe River is the Gondogoro Glacier in Pakistan.
 Some streams also flow from other glaciers of the Hushe valley.
 The Hushe river joins with Saltoro River at Haldi village before joining the Shyok River.
-Both the Hushe and Saltoro rivers join the Shyok river at the Tsa thang Ghursa village.
+Both the Hushe and Saltoro rivers join the Shyok river at the Tsa Thang Ghursay village.